Lymah123/100-days-of-code/daily-journal.md

 Day 50: 13/01/25

 - I started working on a new project "expense tracker" using Golang.
 I will be applying what I have learned so far on Go and learn new concepts on the project.

+Day 51: 14/01/25

+- I continue working on the expense tracker.
+- I did troubleshooting and I read up on Database connections in Go.